Welcome to Whitchurch CE Primary School Nursery

 Every child who joins our Early Years setting is welcomed into a community of children, their families and our teachers engaged in the wonder of childhood and the joy of learning.

 Children only get one childhood and our school team are dedicated to ensure that children get the best of experiences and highest of standards.
-We welcome you to come and see for yourself, how we nurture success.
+We welcome you to come and see for yourself how we nurture success.

 Our Nursery Team

-Our highly-qualified and caring Nursery Team are a valued asset to our nursery, with years of experience.
+Our highly-qualified and caring Nursery Team are a valued asset to our school nursery, with years of experience.
 They are supported by the highly-skilled and experienced River Wye Federation Senior Leadership Team.

 Our enthusiastic and dedicated staff have up-to-date training.
 As professional individuals, they place the needs of the children and the wishes of the parents as their top priority.

 Stringent recruitment procedures are followed in respect of all staff who join the nursery, which include interviews, trial sessions, references and full DBS police checks.
-Staff receive a comprehensive Induction Programme and undertake regular appraisals and CPD as part of the River Wye Federation's improvement cycle.
+Staff receive a comprehensive Induction Program and undertake regular appraisals and CPD as part of the River Wye Federation's improvement cycle.

 Our nursery staff undertake daily cleaning to ensure that we maintain the highest of standards.
 Our EYFS settings are cleaned to hospital-standard cleanliness, to reduce the spread of infections.

-Ellie Merriman is our school's Sport Coach.
-She supports children across Nursery in developing key skills in Physical Development.
+Activate sports coaches support children across Nursery in developing key skills in Physical Development.

 Sue Morris is our Church representative who runs our weekly 'Stay and Play' session.
 This lovely inclusive community group helps parents join up and make links within the community.
 Sue is great at helping to support our members of the community who speak English as an additional language and are new to our community.